These FAQs are for permanent artists - for guest artists, contact them via their contact info on The Artists page

 Are you coming to my city soon?

 At this time I have no specific plans to tattoo while traveling, but I will announce it when I do again in the future.
-If it is important to you to have my work, please wait until I can visit your city, or save up for an exciting trip to Portland!
+If it is important to you to have my work, please wait until I can visit your city, or save up for an exciting trip to my studio!
 Follow along on IG: freeorgy for the most up to date announcements regarding travel.

 I'm going to be in town before your next booking day - can I get a tattoo?